Camp5 Climbing Gym

 • Bandar Utama

-Camp5 Indoor Climbing has four locations in KL and Johor with the country’s tallest indoor wall located in the 1 Utama branch.
+Camp5 Indoor Climbing has six locations in KL and Johor with the country’s tallest indoor wall located in the 1 Utama branch.
 Climbing walls here are suitable for all ages, skills and levels and there are classes, youth programmes, outdoor climbing options and basic courses that are ideal for families.
-The Basic Wall Course is a good way to start and is aimed at families with kids aged seven to 11.
-The price of the course is RM89 for one parent and two kids.
+The Basic Wall Course (RM150 per person) is a good way to start and is aimed at beginners or climbers looking to refresh their skills.
+Camp5 allows free entry to all kids under eight years-old so long as the parent meets the prerequisite skills for access.

 • Sport and fitness